Say “I” not “We” when speaking to customers

 Emphasizing “You” (“Happy to answer your question”) when speaking to customers has no positive effect (“Happy to answer the question”).

-Subscribe for the latest marketing research from top business schools in 3-min practical tips, twice per week.
-No opinions, no flawed data, no BS.
+New here?
+Subscribe for the latest marketing research 💡 from top business schools 🎓 in 3-min practical tips 📈 every week.

 Why it works

-“I” increases our perception that the agent is emotionally involved in the interaction and emphasizes with us.
+“I” increases our perception that the agent is emotionally involved in the interaction and empathizes with us.
 This positive feeling spills over to the firm.

 Using “We” makes the speaker seem distant.
 They feel more part of the firm than involved in our situation.